ts1/BLEUnlock/README.md

 - Optionally wakes from display sleep state
 - Optionally pauses and unpauses iTunes playback when you're away and back
 - Password is securely stored in Keychain
-- Uses Hardened Runtime and notarized by Apple

 ## Requirements